Statistical Learning Theory for Control: A Finite Sample Perspective

 \begin{sidebar}{Birgé's Inequality}

 \phantomsection {S\arabic{sequation}} {S\arabic{stable}} {S\arabic{sfigure}}

 \sdbarinitial{B}irgé's inequality is a sharper version of Fano's inequality, a classical tool from information theory \cite{boucheron2013concentration}.
 It can be used to establish lower bounds in multiple testing problems.
-Before we state the inequality, recall the definition of KL divergence between two probability distributions $(\Prob, \mathbf{Q}),$
+Before we state the inequality, recall the definition of Kullback–Leibler (KL) divergence between two probability distributions $(\Prob, \mathbf{Q}),$

 where we assume that $\mathbf{Q}$ is absolutely continuous with respect to $\Prob$ and $\frac{d\mathbf{Q}}{d\Prob}$ denotes the density of $\mathbf{Q}$ with respect to $\Prob$.
 Now let $\Prob_0,\dots,\Prob_n$ be probability distributions over some measurable space $(\Omega,\F)$, such that $\Prob_i$, $i=1,\dots,n$ are absolutely continuous with respect to $\Prob_0$.
 These probability distributions represent, for instance, different hypotheses in a multiple hypothesis testing scenario.
-Let $E_0,\dots,E_n\in \F$ be pair-wise disjoint events.
+Let $E_0,\dots,E_n\in \F$ be disjoint events.
 For instance, $\Prob_i(E_i)$ might represent the probability of making a correct guess.
 Birgé's inequality states that a necessary condition for the minimum success-probability to be lower bounded as \begin{sequation} \min_{i=0,\dots,n} \Prob_{i}(E_i)\triangleq 1-\delta \ge \frac{1}{n+1}. \end{sequation} is that the average pairwise KL divergence between the $\Prob_i$ and $\Prob_0$ satisfies the lower bound \begin{sequation} \frac{1}{n}\sum_{i=1}^{n}D(\Prob_i||\Prob_0)\ge h(1-\delta,\delta/n), \end{sequation}where $h(p,q)=p\log p/q +(1-p)\log(1-p)/(1-q)$.
-The above condition states that success with high probability is possible only if the distributions are sufficiently distinguishable from each other.
+The above condition states that making a correct guess with high probability is possible only if the distributions $\Prob_1,\dots\Prob_n$ are sufficiently distinguishable from $\Prob_0$.
+Note that condition~\eqref{ID_eq:Birge_probabilities} is permutation invariant, i.e. it is independent of the ordering of the probability distributions.
+Hence, Birgé's inequality~\eqref{ID_eq:Birge} should also hold if we swap $\Prob_0$ with any $\Prob_j$, $j\le n$.
+Hence $\Prob_0,\dots,\Prob_n$ should be mutually distinguishable.